lzhiyong/termux-ndk/README.md

 **Building `cocos2d game` for android with termux-ndk, please refer to [cocos2d-game](https://github.com/Lzhiyong/termux-ndk/tree/master/cocos2d-game)**

-**I don't provide the `linux` and `32-bit` versions because there is not enough time to maintain and I have many other things to do, so you know!!**
+**I don't provide the `linux` and `32-bit` versions, because there is not enough time to maintain and I have many other things to do, so you know!!**